Fiskerton, Lincolnshire: History

-During the Second World War, an airfield was built on agricultural land to the north of the village.
+In the Second World War, an airfield was built on agricultural land to the north of the village.
 RAF Fiskerton opened in January 1943 as part of 5 Group, RAF Bomber Command as 52 Sub-Base Station controlled by RAF Scampton.
 It closed at the end of the war in September 1945 and the land returned to agricultural use.
-Very little can be seen of the old airfield now, but a memorial to No. 49 Squadron RAF and 576 Squadron, who were stationed at the airfield during the war, can be found by the side of the road between Fiskerton and Reepham, a village 1.5 mi to the north.
+Very little can be seen of the old airfield now, but a memorial to 49 and 576 squadrons, who were stationed at the airfield in the war, is beside the road between Fiskerton and Reepham, a village 1.5 mi to the north.

+Religion

+The Church of England parish church of St Clement is Grade I listed.
+The earliest parts of the church were built in the 11th century, and it was restored in 1863.
+The arcade of the north aisle is Norman; that of the south aisle, Early English.
+The Perpendicular-style tower is square, but encloses an earlier round tower.
+In 1916 a brass of a priest (c.
+1485) in the south aisle was restored to the church by Bishop Trollope in 1863, having been found in a dealer's shop in Lincoln.

+A Wesleyan Methodist chapel was built in the village in 1839.

 Fiskerton Phantom

 The Fiskerton Phantom is a cryptozoological phantom cat or other creature, which was reportedly sighted near Fiskerton and formed the basis for a major character in The Secret Saturdays on Cartoon Network.
 This is one of many alleged non-native British big cats about which a variety of theories have been proposed.

-The sighting was reported by four girls: Rachel Rowan, 12, Nicki Handley, 11, Nicola Proctor, 9, and Joanna Brogan, 10, staying at a caravan park next to the Tyrwhitt Arms pub at Short Ferry, a small hamlet near to Fiskerton, who described a four-foot-tall jet-black, bear-like creature feeding on a pheasant.
+The sighting was reported by four girls: Rachel Rowan, 12, Nicki Handley, 11, Nicola Proctor, 9, and Joanna Brogan, 10, staying at a caravan park next to the Tyrwhitt Arms pub at Short Ferry, the hamlet in the eastern part of Fiskerton parish.
+They described a four-foot-tall jet-black, bear-like creature feeding on a pheasant.
 The girls, who fled immediately to seek help in the pub, also reported finding large paw prints at the location when they returned later.
 Dave Brumhead, the Landlord of the Tyrwhitt Arms, reported that a motorist had made another sighting that evening, near where the girls had been.
 There were several further reports of a panther- or bear-like animal in the area in 1997.